nvie/git-toolbelt/README.md

 checking out all local branches one-by-one and pulling the latest upstream changes.
 Will only update if a pull succeeds cleanly (i.e. is a fast-forward pull).

+### git-merged / git-unmerged / git-merge-status

+This trio of subcommands makes it easy to inspect merge status of local branches.
+Use them to check whether any local branches have or haven't been merged into the target branch (defaults to master).

+git-merge-status is a useful command that presents both lists in a single overview (not for machine processing).

 ### git force-checkout